watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png)

 7. Open the Azure portal in your browser and navigate to your resource group and find your Cosmos DB resource.
-Click on the Cosmos DB resource to view details.
+Select the Cosmos DB resource to view details.

    ![A screenshot of the Azure Portal showing the Cosmos DB among existing resources.](media/Ex2-Task1.9.png)